stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 3) If this relative difference is less than the overall test tolerance then the test has passed.

+By using the largest of the two inner product results in step 1), the resulting spacing value is guaranteed to be appropriate in the case where there is an error and one of the inner products is zero or less than `tiny(1.0)`.

 By default, the overall test tolerance is set to `1500.0`.
 This is currently set as a constant in the `psyclone.psyad.tl2ad` module but will eventually be exposed as a configuration option (this is the subject of issue #1346).
+This value is the one arrived at over time by the Met Office in the current adjoint-testing code.
+In that code, the vector of variables can be of order 200M in length (since it involves values at all points of the 3D mesh) and therefore there is plenty of scope for numerical errors to accumulate.
+Whether this value is appropriate for LFRic kernels is yet to be determined.